ClaudiaYeung/ClaudiaYeung/README.md

 ## Current Focus

-- Exploring new coding languages and frameworks.
+- Exploring new coding languages and frameworks
-- Collaborating on open-source projects.
+- Collaborating on open-source projects
-- Furthering my Python skills.
+- Furthering my current coding skills

 ## Connect with Me